zhelezkov/jito-experiments/readme.md

   - Token sniper for fluxbeam(fluxbeam-sniper) - I haven't completed it, cause hypothesis failed.
 There was a few activity on fluxbeam, like 1 new token per an hour(?)
   - Liquidator for marginfi(liq) - I haven't completed it, cause wasn't able to capture big liquidations, only a small ones.
 Prob want to get back to it later

-It wes my first project in Go!
+It was my first project in Go!